Luis Enrique

 Early career

-Born in 1962, Luis Enrique moved to Los Angeles, California, as a teenager, where his musical journey began.
-He initially performed with local bands before securing a recording contract with the Latin division of CBS Records, releasing his debut album Amor de Medianoche in 1987.
+Born in 1962 in Somoto, Nicaragua, Luis Enrique moved to Los Angeles, California, in his youth.
+His musical journey began in the early 1980s, initially exploring rock and pop before finding his signature sound.
+He signed with the Latin division of CBS Records (later Sony Music), releasing his debut album Amor de Medianoche in 1987.

 Breakthrough